nlcom and the Delta Method in Stata

-ME at the Margins: Average Marginal Effects, Marginal Effects at the Mean, and Stata’s margins command
+ME at the Margins: Average Marginal Effects, Marginal Effects at the Mean, and margins in Stata

 Failing better in Stata